HAUNT ME ALWAYS

 Danger, my instincts whisper.
 If I had a heart, it would be pounding.
 I slip up through the roof and yank at Ben’s hair.
 Hard.

 The woman barely blinks.
-“Where is it?” she asks casually and surveys his t-shirt and shorts clad body, her gaze lingering on his left ring finger.
+“Where is it?” she asks casually and surveys him, her gaze lingering on his left ring finger.

 They talk some more but I don’t hear.